Spectris (OTCMKTS:SEPJY) Hits New 1-Year Low at $17.60

 Spectris Increases Dividend

-The company also recently declared a dividend, which was paid on Monday, July 15th.
-Stockholders of record on Thursday, May 23rd were issued a dividend of $0.2695 per share.
-The ex-dividend date of this dividend was Wednesday, May 22nd.
-This is a positive change from Spectris’s previous dividend of $0.14.
+The firm also recently announced a dividend, which was paid on Monday, July 15th.
+Stockholders of record on Thursday, May 23rd were issued a $0.2695 dividend.
+This is a boost from Spectris’s previous dividend of $0.14.
+The ex-dividend date was Wednesday, May 22nd.

 Spectris Company Profile